 To date, Jordan’s writing talents have been recognized by prominent competitions and writing programs.
 She has earned spots in PROJECT HER, the highly regarded female filmmaker incubator sponsored by Conde Nast and Indigenous Media where she was mentored by Lesli Linka Glatter (Homeland, Gilmore Girls), as well as the DMG Entertainment Screenwriting Fellowship and the Industry Insider Competition with Ed Saxon.
 She has been a finalist for the Universal Screenwriters Program and the Academy Nicholl Fellowship, and her script Providence made the 2019 Hit List.

-Currently in 2020, her quirky sci-fi script A Red Mug Day, about slipping into alternate dimensions, is a finalist for the Stage 32 sci-fi/fantasy screenwriting competition and her socially conscious sci-fi pilot Ascension, about a world where every aspect of a person’s life is affected by their social score, is a semifinalist for the Screencraft TV Pilot Script Competition.
+Currently, her socially conscious sci-fi pilot ASCENSION, about a world where every aspect of a person’s life is affected by their social score, is a finalist for the Screencraft TV Pilot Script Competition and her serial killer thriller HOTEL CALIFORNIA was recently named a finalist for Fimmatic's Horror Screenplay Awards.

 Jordan is currently seeking representation.
 She holds a Bachelor of Arts in Journalism and a Bachelor of Arts in Biology from the University of Richmond, as well as a Master of Fine Arts in Writing for Screen & Television from USC.
 When not being a creator of worlds, she enjoys hiking, roadtripping, and volunteering at the humane society.